-- Demand pull inflation – this occurs when the economy grows quickly and starts to ‘overheat’ – Aggregate demand (AD) will be increasing faster than aggregate supply (LRAS).
+- Demand-pull inflation – this occurs when the economy grows quickly and starts to ‘overheat’ – Aggregate demand (AD) will be increasing faster than aggregate supply (LRAS).

-- Cost push inflation – this occurs when there is a rise in the price of raw materials, higher taxes, e.t.c
+- Cost-push inflation – this occurs when there is a rise in the price of raw materials, higher taxes, e.t.c

 This occurs when AD increases at a faster rate than AS.
-Demand pull inflation will typically occur when the economy is growing faster than the long run trend rate of growth.
+Demand-pull inflation will typically occur when the economy is growing faster than the long-run trend rate of growth.
 If demand exceeds supply, firms will respond by pushing up prices.

-Simple diagram showing demand pull inflation
+A simple diagram showing demand-pull inflation

 This graph shows inflation and economic growth in the UK during the 1980s.
 High growth in 1987, 1988 of 4-5% caused an increase in the inflation rate.
 It was only when the economy went into recession in 1990 and 1991, that we saw a fall in the inflation rate.
+See: Demand-pull inflation.

-Diagram showing cost push inflation.
+Diagram showing cost-push inflation.

-Example of Cost push inflation in the UK
+Example of cost-push inflation in the UK

 In early 2008, the UK economy entered a deep recession (GDP fell 6%).
 However, at the same time, we experienced a rise in inflation.
-This inflation was definitely not due to demand side factors; it was due to cost push factors, such as rising oil prices, rising taxes and rising import prices (as a result of depreciation in the Pound) By 2013, cost push factors had mostly disappeared and inflation had fallen back to its target of 2%.
+This inflation was definitely not due to demand-side factors; it was due to cost push factors, such as rising oil prices, rising taxes and rising import prices (as a result of depreciation in the Pound) By 2013, cost-push factors had mostly disappeared and inflation had fallen back to its target of 2%.
 After the June 2016 Brexit referendum, Sterling fell another 13% causing another period of cost-push inflation in 2017.

-Sometimes cost push inflation is known as the ‘wrong type of inflation‘ because this inflation is associated with falling living standards.
+Sometimes cost-push inflation is known as the ‘wrong type of inflation‘ because this inflation is associated with falling living standards.
 It is hard for the Central Bank to deal with cost push inflation because they face both inflation and falling output.

 3. Wage Push Inflation

-4. Imported Inflation.
+4. Imported Inflation

 A depreciation in the exchange rate will make imports more expensive.
 Therefore, the prices will increase solely due to this exchange rate effect.
 A depreciation will also make exports more competitive so will increase demand.

-5. Temporary Factors.
+5. Temporary Factors

 The inflation rate can also increase due to temporary factors such as increasing indirect taxes.
 If you increase VAT rate from 17.5% to 20%, all goods which are VAT applicable will be 2.5% more expensive.
 However, this price rise will only last a year.
 It is not a permanent effect.

-One measure of inflation, is known as ‘core inflation‘ This is the inflation rate that excludes temporary ‘volatile’ factors, such as energy and food prices.
+One measure of inflation is known as ‘core inflation‘ This is the inflation rate that excludes temporary ‘volatile’ factors, such as energy and food prices.
 The graph below shows inflation in the EU.
-The headline inflation rate (HICP) is more volatile rising to 4% in 2008, and then falling to -0.5% in 2009.
+The headline inflation rate (HICP) is more volatile rising to 4% in 2008 and then falling to -0.5% in 2009.
 However, the core inflation (HCIP – energy, food, alcohol and tobacco) is more constant.

-Example of Inflation in UK
+Example of Inflation in the UK

-This shows that energy prices were very volatile in this period, contributing to cost push inflation in 2008.
+This shows that energy prices were very volatile in this period, contributing to cost-push inflation in 2008.

 Different measures of inflation